 8. Be Spontaneous

 “Remember how fun the just-getting-to-know-each-other, unpredictable sex period of your relationship was?
-Hold on to some of that magic even as you are together for a longer period of time.
+Hold on to some of that magic even as you are together for a longer period.
 Make the effort to be creative, woo, and surprise each other.
 Take turns planning special dates.”

-It’s a bit of a paradox but couples need to plan being spontaneous.
-Only until spontaneity becomes a habit 🙂
+It’s a bit of a paradox but couples need to plan to be spontaneous.
+Only until spontaneity becomes a habit.

 9. Keep Evolving

 “One of the most important things about being in a relationship is you learn as much if not more about yourself as you do about your partner, by watching the way that you react to your partner and the ways in which you’re challenged, you’re forced to grow.”